 UNIT: 4 Title : Revision Date: 1/10/15 Day40: Thursday, 15:50-16:40 (Tutorial-10) CONTENTS Revision: 8086 Topic/Unit/Chapter Objectives: Broad Objectives of the chapter/topic are: 1.
-Assembly language programming on 8086 Once the student has completed this topic/ chapter he/she will be able to answer following questions/perform the following activities with Levels of Bloom's Taxonomy): 1.
-Write the assembly language statement which will perform the following operations:
+Assembly language programming on 8086 Once the student has completed this topic/ chapter he/she will be able to answer operations:

-i.
+Once the student has completed this topic/ chapter he/she will be able to answer following questions/perform the following activities with Levels of Bloom's Taxonomy): 1.
+Write the assembly language statement which will perform the following i.
 Copy the BP register content into SP register.